 supply and demand

 In the conventional economic theory, this problem is formulated and solved in the so-called household theory, and one of the results of this theory is one, if not the basic pillar, of the entire economics: with rising prices the demand for a good decreases.
 In our everyday life, a self-evident idea and observation: If the price of Cola or Root Beer rises, we will drink more energy drinks - or Tom Collins.

 And?
 Does E4 know this law?
 Do you know this law?
 And do they obey it?
 E4 does it.
 And their companions as well.
 As soon as we raise the price for Root Beer, the rats begin to swing around - they sniff more Tom Collins and less Root Beer.
 Rats know the law of demand and they stick to it: with rising prices, demand decreases.
 But why?

 Relative price ratios

-The intuitive answer to the "why" are the relative price ratios: If Coke is more expensive compared to energy drinks, you switch to the cheaper drink.
-"Substitution effect" is what economists call the "substitute" substitute for the more expensive drink through the comparatively cheaper drink.
+The intuitive answer to the “why” is the relative price ratio: If cola becomes more expensive compared to energy drinks, you switch to the cheaper drink.
+Economists call this “substitution effect”, one replaces - substitutes - the more expensive drink with the now comparatively cheaper drink.
 But that's not all, there is another effect, the income effect: